What is a stock market correction and how can you trade one?

 A stock market correction is one of several measurements that are used to assess the severity of a market fall.
 Corrections often refer to changes in the long-term outlook of a market compared to a historical high.

-Other forms of market falls include short-term declines such as limit downs, which halt trading for 15 minutes if market prices fall by more than 5% in single session.
+Limit downs halt trading for 15 minutes if market prices fall by more than a certain percentage in a single session.
 There are various different types of limit downs, with 5%, 10% and 20% all being available – but they only apply to a single trading session.

 For the long term, a decline of 20% or more from a 52-week high is known as a bear market.
 If this happens, many traders or investors will take it as a sign that greater market lows are expected.